-responding to Covid-19
+responding to the covid pandemic

 As COVID-19 continues to spread, our societal and familial norms seem ever-changing.
 It is now more important than ever to recognize and support the social and emotional needs of ourselves and the children and families we serve.
 Social emotional learning (SEL) is the key to navigating times of crisis and heightened experiences of stress and anxiety by helping us manage our emotions and solve complicated problems together.
 Youth-serving organizations are coming together to find innovative ways to safely and effectively meet the needs of children and their families.